 For about 1 in 5 women with breast cancer, the cancer cells have too much of a growth-promoting protein known as HER2/neu (or just HER2) on their surface.
 These cancers, known as HER2-positive breast cancers, tend to grow and spread more aggressively.
 But a number of drugs have been developed that target this protein:

-- Trastuzumab (Herceptin): This drug is monoclonal antibody, which is a man-made version of a very specific immune system protein.
+- Trastuzumab (Herceptin): This drug is a monoclonal antibody, which is a man-made version of a very specific immune system protein.
 It is often given along with chemo, but it might also be used by itself (especially if chemo alone has already been tried).
 Trastuzumab can be used to treat both early- and late-stage breast cancer.
-When used to treat early breast cancer, this drug is usually given for a year.
+When started before or after surgery to treat early breast cancer, this drug is usually given for a total of a year.
 For advanced breast cancer, treatment is often given for as long as the drug is helpful.
 This drug is given into a vein (IV).

 - Pertuzumab (Perjeta): This is also a monoclonal antibody.
-Pertuzumab can be given with trastuzumab and chemo to treat advanced breast cancer.
-This combination can also be used to treat early breast cancer before surgery.
+Pertuzumab can be given with trastuzumab and chemo, either before surgery to treat early-stage breast cancer, or to treat advanced breast cancer.
 This drug is given into a vein (IV).

 - Ado-trastuzumab emtansine (Kadcyla, also known as TDM-1): This is a monoclonal antibody attached to a chemotherapy drug.
 It is used by itself to treat advanced breast cancer in women who have already been treated with trastuzumab and chemo.
 This drug is also given into a vein (IV).

 - Lapatinib (Tykerb): This is a type of targeted drug known as a kinase inhibitor.
 It is taken daily as a pill.
 Lapatinib is used to treat advanced breast cancer, most often when trastuzumab is no longer working.
 It is typically used along with certain chemo or hormone therapy drugs.